Rushland Ball and the EIB Network, the fastest three hours in media.

 No country's politics depends more openly on friendships than America's, yet Obama has not a single real friend.

-One human relationship crowds the others out of his life, that's his marriage to Michelle, a strong, assertive and very angry woman.
+That's his marriage to Michelle, a strong, assertive, and very angry woman.

 But the responsibility rests not with Michelle, but with Obama.

-Obama's failure of nerve at the cusp of his success, is consistent with my profile of the candidate in which I predicted he would self-destruct.
+Obama's failure of nerve at the cusp of his success is consistent with my profile of the candidate in which I predicted he would self-destruct.

 It's happening faster than I expected.